jaspreetl/Interactive-Lab-Hub/Lab 3/README.md

 ### Acting out the dialogue

-Find a partner, and *without sharing the script with your partner* try out the dialogue you've designed, where you (as the device designer) act as the device you are designing.
-Please record this interaction (for example, using Zoom's record feature).

 \*\***Describe if the dialogue seemed different than what you imagined when it was acted out, and how.**\*\*

 https://drive.google.com/file/d/1u_3OkhGrxARDf5sqwKVKEyVudCLVKsal/view?usp=drivesdk